Communote/communote.github.io/doc/dev_preparation.md

 ## 1.2 Configure Maven

-For building plugins against a specific Communote release (without compiling the core of that version) you have to add the Communote Maven repository to your [settings.xml](https://maven.apache.org/settings.html):
+For building plugins against a specific Communote release (without compiling the core of that version) or creating a plugin skeleton with the Communote Maven Archetype you have to add the Communote Maven repository to your [settings.xml](https://maven.apache.org/settings.html):

 ```xml
 <repository>